22 Signs Your House Is Vulnerable to Being Robbed

 Your front door

 This may seem too obvious to be true, but the majority of intruders come in through a door—and many of them are already open.
 Why?
 It's easy access and burglars are all about doing whatever is easiest, says Jacob Paulsen, security expert, creator of Complete Home Defense DVDs.
 One in four homeowners confesses to frequently leaving the front door unlocked and half do it occasionally, according to a Nationwide Insurance survey.
 And considering that the majority of home burglaries happen in the daytime, between 6 a.m. and 6 p.m., according to the Bureau of Justice, knocking on your front door allows thieves to pose as salesmen or delivery people while covertly checking your doorknob.
 So, yes, it's obvious, but we'll say it again: Lock your door!
 In addition, replace any hollow-core or sectioned doors with ones made from a solid piece or wood or metal, Paulsen suggests.
 While you're at it, learn the 21 more secrets burglars won't tell you.

 Your garbage cans

 Thanks to better lighting and increased traffic, homes in high-visibility places, like on corner lots, are far less likely to be broken into, Paulsen says.
 There are simply too many potential ways to be seen.
-But townhomes, houses in the middle of the block, or houses in a cul-de-sac are much better targets.
+But townhomes, houses in the middle of the block, or houses in a cul-de-sac are much better targets (with these home security systems, you can stay safe.)
 This is especially true if your property backs up to a forest, open lot, or another unguarded area.
 The trick, he says, is to make your house as difficult as possible to access from all sides.
 How much?
-“You don’t have to be Fort Knox, you just have to be less appealing to a thief than your neighbor is,” he adds.
+"You don't have to be Fort Knox, you just have to be less appealing to a thief than your neighbor is," he adds.
 Learn 13 sneaky things FBI agents do to protect their homes.